jeevanbisht/NamedLocation/api/NamedLocationApi-get.md

 ---
-title: "Get Policy"
+title: "Get "
-description: "Retrieve the properties of a Conditional Access Policy."
+description: "Retrieve the properties of a Named Loaction object."
 localization_priority: Normal
 ---